Prior to My LightHeart Rain Jacket

-Over the years I’ve tried numerous rain jackets.
-I’ve found that when hiking hard, in cold or warm weather, there is just no such thing as “breathable.”
-I’ve used expensive “breathable” jackets from companies like Marmot, Arcteryx, Patagonia, etc., and I’ve yet to find one where I’m not soaked after a climb.
+I decided to write a LightHeart Rain Jacket Review because I feel I’ve gone full circle and wanted to explain why.
+I’ve found that when hiking hard, in cold or warm weather, there is no such thing as “breathable.”
+I’ve used expensive “breathable” jackets from companies like Marmot, Arcteryx, Patagonia, etc., and I’ve yet to find one where I’m not soaked after strenuous hiking or climbing.

 This year I’ve decided to take a basic silnylon jacket with me on my Colorado Trail hike.
-The only requirements I had when looking to find the jacket – light weight, pit zips, a deep hood, and a loose fit.
+The only requirements I had when looking for a jacket – light weight, pit zips, a deep hood, and a loose fit.
 I checked several manufacturers, scoured numerous reviews, and finally settled on the LightHeart rain jacket, size XL, color – cranberry.
-They had good reviews from sources I trusted, like Sectionhiker.com, and LightHeart is a small entrepreneur/manufacturer – another plus.
-I always like to support the “little guys.”
+They had good reviews from sources I trusted, like Sectionhiker.com.

 I received the LightHeart jacket last week, and was pleased with the quality.
 It met all of my requirements, and was well made.
 The hood was nice and deep for my large head, with a brim to keep out the rain.
 It is so aggravating when the really light jackets just cinch up around your face.
 I always feel like I’m in a large sausage casing.